realgenekim/planck-oneliners/README.md

 For the programmer, it means that you can run `planck script.cljs` or `lumo script.cljs`, and it runs as fast as you'd expect a ruby script to run.

-Last week, I had fun writing a short program Lumo/ClojureScript that calculated word frequencies so that I could create word clouds for the 90K word Beyond The Phoenix Project manuscript.
-(Link)
+Last week, I had fun writing a short program Lumo/ClojureScript that calculated word frequencies so that I could [create word clouds](https://gist.github.com/realgenekim/2c7bd1cb33f6ffc2b13b1ad413d2fb06) for the 90K word Beyond The Phoenix Project manuscript.

 What it showed me was that you can now quickly and easily use Clojure to write small disposable scripts.
-So now I'm using Clojure for large programs and small.
+So hey, now I'm using Clojure for large programs and small!
+Woot!

 Until now, since 2007, I've been using ruby for tasks like this.
 I often referred to the [Ruby One-Liners](http://reference.jumpingmonkey.org/programming_languages/ruby/ruby-one-liners.html), because it often showed me how to do various operations, without having to read a bunch of manuals.

-I wanted to write the ClojureScript equivalents, mostly so I could use it as a similar type of reference.
+Inspired by an hour-long conversation with @mfikes (author of Lumo), I wanted to write the ClojureScript equivalents to the Ruby One-Liners, mostly so I could use it as a similar type of reference in the future.

+(And I actually don't care that the ClojureScript is more than one line...)

-I hope this might be useful to a whole new gruop that would like to try Clojure!
+I hope this might be useful to a whole new group of people that want to give ClojureScript a try!

 Cheers,
 Gene